t-davidson/ffc-socius/README.md

 The figures shown in the paper are output into the `figures` directory.
 This also contains Figure 1, which was created using [Draw.io](https://www.draw.io/), a free online tool to draw diagrams.

 Once `gpa.ipynb` has finished running the notebooks in `code/supplementary` can then be run to produce the results reported in the Supplementary Information.

+## Questions?
+Please get in touch via email if you have any questions.
+My details can be found on my Github profile.